Something to this pain

 I’m not a biker, not with the correct gear, not with some preconceived idea of what being a biker is.
 Bikers in the countryside will lift a peace sign as they approach, like we’re all in some club, a two-wheeled anti four-wheeled vehicle club, maybe.
 But they don’t know me.
 They’re like "Yo, you’re cool" and I’m like "okay cool."
 Is this the club I’m in?
 Down the road I’m shaking my head thinking how foolish of them to accept me.
 Do they even know me.
 I’m not nearly one of them.

 There was a gentleman who stopped on a walk with his wife and mother.
 They stayed for over an hour, asked one of the neighbors, helped to find the tools I needed, offering to give me a ride, leave the bike.
 I was embarrassed, as someone who rides, that I couldn’t make it to my destination, that I’d be a burden to others.
 As he was departing he asked where I was coming from, going.
 I explained my year of travel.
 I said, "Thank you for your help, appreciate your presence and support through this mess."
 He turned, said "I’m a biker."
-Noticing the gap, I jumped at it.
+Noticing the gap, I jumped in.
 "I’m NOT a biker," I said, sarcasm untranslated.
 But when he had gone and I was alone at the side of the road again, I caught back an overwhelming emotion, for the entirety of all the events that went wrong all day and the reality I was in.
 I am not a biker, what was I doing out here?

 There are groups of bikers that will zip by, 10 bikes in a shot.
 Park outside bars on the side of the road, chrome hanging out, smoking a cig, having a coffee, waiting out the rain.
 And I'm like, nope, not one of them.
 I wouldn't know what to do in that group.
 But okay cool.
 Until you realize the peace sign is because they've all been on the side of a lost country road, knowing how difficult it is to get to where you are going, when it's just you and two wheels and the proximity of dangers to pavement.